Adverse Health Impacts on Communities

 • You should not discuss only operational air pollution.

-• How many pollutants should a person be exposed to suffer from health consequences? (find a direct impact to help measure the scale and substantiate the claim).
+• How many pollutants should a person be exposed to suffer from health consequences? (find a direct impact to help measure the severity and substantiate the claim).

 • If this information is unavailable, benchmark the emissions to the industry standard to assess if the emissions are below, inline, or above the industry average.